-Buffalo were once disappearing in record numbers, but the kind efforts of one Texas woman helped them return from the verge of extinction.
+At one time, buffalo were disappearing in record numbers, but the kind efforts of one Texas woman helped them return from the verge of extinction.

 Just a century before, between 30 and 60 million buffalo roamed the west.
 By the late 1800s, there were only about 300 of the species left in existence.
 Mrs. Goodnight, known as the "Mother of the Panhandle" for her compassionate demeanor, wanted to do something.

-When the Goodnights came across two bison calves, Mary Ann convinced her husband to keep and raise them.
+When the Goodnights came across two bison calves, Mary Ann, "Molly," convinced her husband to keep and raise them.
 From then on, the couple began to build the herd that would save a part of western heritage.

 By the time the Goodnights began their bison conservation efforts, Charles Goodnight had already etched his name in the book of Texas legends.
 Along with fellow cattle driver Oliver Loving, Goodnight carved out the Goodnight-Loving Trail, which was used in several arduous cattle drives in the 1860s.
 Goodnight and Loving's travels would later inspire Larry McMurtry's masterpiece novel "Lonesome Dove."